nanocosmos/docs/docs/webrtc/nanostream_webrtc_speech_music.md

 - Audio containing <b>speech</b>
 - Audio containing <b>music</b>

-We recommend setting all of the above filters to "true" for speech/voice streams and all of them to "false" for music streaming.
+We recommend setting all of the above filters to `true` for speech/voice streams and all of them to `false` for music streaming.
 On most systems these filters will be on by default.

 ## Speech audio